saulopz/grafuria/README.md

 ---

-For questions or contributions, feel free to contact the author or open a GitHub issue.
+For questions or contributions, feel free to contact the author.
 Happy graphing!